Mandar-Ghatekar/transformer-thermal-monitor/README.md

 #### 1. The 24-Hour Thermodynamic Lag Problem (`OT_lag_24h`)
 * **The Challenge:** Transformers are massive physical assets containing hundreds of liters of insulating oil.
 Oil has high specific heat capacity; it does not heat up or cool down instantly when electrical load spikes or drops.
 Early design iterations resulted in poor predictive accuracy because the model didn't understand thermal inertia.
-* **The Solution:** I engineered a custom 24-hour lagging feature (`df['OT'].shift(24)`).
+* **The Solution:** a custom 24-hour lagging feature (`df['OT'].shift(24)`) is engineered.
 By feeding the model the exact core temperature from the previous day at the same hour, we provided a baseline thermal anchor, allowing the system to accurately map active heat accumulation over time.

 #### 2. The Seasonal & Diurnal Shift Problem
 * **The Challenge:** A transformer is a physical asset operating under two distinct, overlapping cycles: **diurnal** (day/night fluctuations) and **seasonal** (summer/winter macro-climates).